pronoiac/the-manual/the-manual.md

 "We gotta have a video.
 Look, this record could be huge.
-Without a video we're looking at a record that will peek at twenty eight - if we're lucky.
+Without a video we're looking at a record that will peak at twenty eight - if we're lucky.
 And have you sorted out what kind of performance you'll be doing for Top of the Pops?
 All the signs are this record could enter The Forty on Sunday.
 If the predictions on Friday confirm it I've got to tell the Pops' production meeting on Friday what your act is all about.